marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - HTTP endpoints:
   - `GET /` – simple banner to confirm the API is running.
   - `GET /health` – JSON healthcheck stub with status and timestamp.
-  - `POST /ingest` – authenticated ingest endpoint that validates the payload, normalizes metric names / timestamps, and writes readings into PostgreSQL.
+  - `POST /ingest` – authenticated ingest endpoint that validates the payload, normalizes metric names / timestamps, and writes readings into PostgreSQL / TimescaleDB.
+  - `GET /metrics/:deviceId/:metricName` – read-only metrics endpoint that
+    accepts `from` and `to` as query parameters (ISO-8601 timestamps) and returns ordered time-series points for the requested device and metric.

 - MQTT ingest:
   - MQTT client implemented as `MqttIngestListener`, started as a NestJS provider inside `IngestModule`.